 Vanessa Allnuttis a copywriter at Nouveau Projet, nominated Canada’s best magazine in 2019.

 Sanyam Bajajis a professional photographer-cum-environmentalist.
-From working in 12 countries as a professional photographer to attending several conferences on circular economy and sustainability at the UN & EU Commission, he is always trying to see the bigger picture and give back to the community.
+From working in 12 countries as a professional photographer to attending several conferences on sustainability at the UN & EU Commission, he tries to see the bigger picture and give back to the community.

-Véronique Changnonis deputy editor-in-chief at Nouveau Projet, nominated Canada’s best magazine in 2019.
+Véronique Chagnonis deputy editor-in-chief at Nouveau Projet, nominated Canada’s best magazine in 2019.

 Tom DiCillois an US-American film director and cinematographer, best known for his movies Johnny Suede and Living in Oblivion.